cdktf/cdktf-provider-datadog/docs/syntheticsGlobalVariable.java.md

 - *Type:* java.lang.String

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/datadog/datadog/3.54.0/docs/resources/synthetics_global_variable#id SyntheticsGlobalVariable#id}.
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/datadog/datadog/3.55.0/docs/resources/synthetics_global_variable#id SyntheticsGlobalVariable#id}.

 Please be aware that the id field is automatically added to all resources in Terraform providers using a Terraform provider SDK version below 2.
 If you experience problems setting this value it might not be settable.
 Please take a look at the provider documentation to ensure it should be settable.

+---

+##### `isTotp`<sup>Optional</sup> <a name="isTotp" id="@cdktf/provider-datadog.syntheticsGlobalVariable.SyntheticsGlobalVariable.Initializer.parameter.isTotp"></a>

+- *Type:* java.lang.Boolean OR com.hashicorp.cdktf.IResolvable

+If set to true, the global variable is a TOTP variable.
+Defaults to `false`.

+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/datadog/datadog/3.55.0/docs/resources/synthetics_global_variable#is_totp SyntheticsGlobalVariable#is_totp}

 ---